 The most obvious difference between the TE and other ergonomic keyboards is the absence of a “tent” shape.
 How can the keyboard be “truly ergonomic” if it’s palm-down-dead-flat?
 According to the manufacturer:

 “[The Truly Ergonomic keyboard] has no tenting because it is not required.
-Tenting is not the cause of CTS/RSI [sic]; ulnar deviation is a cause (if accompanied with finger repetitive motion).
+Tenting is not the cause of CTS/RSI [sic]; the ulnar deviation is a cause (if accompanied by finger repetitive motion).
 No-tenting (flat) does not trigger any additional pain.”
 (Email from the company, 10/19/12.)

 Slight, fixed splay

 The TE lacks any facility for adjusting the slight angle between the two hands, a useful feature found on both the Goldtouch and the Kinesis Freestyle.
 You’re stuck with the factory default, which is set to a compromise position for non-touch-typists.
 It will probably work for you, but if it doesn’t, your only recourse is the money-back guarantee.